pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Unsupervised Learning, Recommenders, Reinforcement Learning/module3.md

 ![mars-rover-example](./assets/module3/mars-rover-example3.png)

 In the fist case above, we always go to the left.
-Starting at the state, we would get a return of 50
+Starting at the state 0, we would get a return of 50

 In the second case, we always go to the right